Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 “The early majority share some of the early adopter’s ability to relate to technology, but ultimately they are driven by a strong sense of practicality.
 They know that many of these newfangled inventions end up as passing fads, so they are content to wait and see how other people are making out before they buy in themselves.
 They want to see well-established references before investing substantially.”

-Moving from Early Adopters to capturing the Early Majority represents the gap that businsses (and nonprofits) must cross to ensure widespread adoption.
+Moving from Early Adopters to capturing the Early Majority represents the gap that businesses (and nonprofits) must cross on the way to widespread adoption.
 This group might include mid-sized foundations, corporate partners, and individual donors who want evidence of impact before committing.
 They need to understand your approach thoroughly and see that others have already validated and endorsed.

 To engage the Early Majority: